bourumir-wyngs/rs-opw-kinematics/README.md

   of the tool center point (TCP) rather than any part of the robot.
 - 5 DOF inverse kinematics.
 - Visualization (with [Bevy](https://bevyengine.org/)) allows quick check if the robot is properly configured.
-- Easily integrates with path finding libraries like [rrt](https://github.com/openrr/rrt).
+- Easily integrates with path finding libraries like [rrt](https://github.com/openrr/rrt) and [Pathfinding](https://github.com/evenfurther/pathfinding), examples provided.

 The solver currently uses 64-bit floats (Rust f64), providing the positional accuracy below 1&micro;m for the two robots tested.